SplatTab/SCP-SL-PLUGINS/README.md

 # Basic SCP:SL Discord Intergration
-Sends a message to a discord webhook whenever a player is banned, kicked, or class forced
+Sends a message to a discord webhook that logs various in game events

 ## Features:
 ```